rdok/eso-pomodoro/readme.md

 ## Dev

+### IDE
+- Copy .env.example to .env
+- Build image: docker-composer build
+- Execute tests: docker-compose run luaunit -v
+- At this stage the entry-point.sh will have downloaded the esoui sdk zip.
+Load it as a library for a bit of autocomplete.

 ### Link src to system
 Storing source inside the system feels like coding on production server :mind_blown: Let's fix that by creating a symbolic link from the source code to system:
 - Open `cmd` with Admin privileges